kikrishn/Blog/_posts/2021-05-05-initial-polynomial-proofs.md

     Since we no longer have an embedding, truth is no longer reflected!
     The core of Fiore and Leinster's paper is giving conditions where this doesn't happen.

+[^11]:
+    Knapp also happens to spend some time talking about Permanence of Identities (in ch.
+V.2), which is why I chose this book in particular to mention.
+    It turns out the exact example we're about to work out is _also_ in Artin's "Algebra" (ch.
+12.3) alongside a discussion of Permanence of Identities!
+    So if you want to see some other perspectives on this topic, you can read about it there too.

 [4]: https://en.wikipedia.org/wiki/Incidence_algebra
 [6]: https://math.stackexchange.com/q/3500045/655547